by Nebula Haze

 That’s a total of $90/month in electricity, so if you multiply that by 5 months you get $450 cost of electricity for the whole grow.

-Once you’ve had a grow or two under your belt it’s a good idea to start looking at cost and reward to make sure you’re growing what you need for the price you want.
+Once you’ve had a grow or two under your belt, it’s a good idea to start looking at cost and reward to make sure you’re producing what you need for the price you want.

-Let’s say you spend $450 on electricity in the grow, but produce 5 ounces of buds, that means you’re paying $90/ounce for electricity (plus the cost of setup and supplies).
-If that’s a good price for you then you can celebrate a good harvest, but if you’re not getting the right prices in your grow, it’s a good idea to evaluate and figure out what you need to change to get the results you’re looking for!
+Let’s say you spend $450 on electricity in the grow, but produce 5 ounces of bud, that means you’re paying $90/ounce for electricity (plus the cost of setup and supplies).
+If that’s a reasonable price for you then you can celebrate a good harvest, but if you’re not getting the right prices in your grow, it’s a good idea to evaluate and figure out what you need to change to get the results you want!